-Innovation/imitation/absorptive capacity is also usually measured through patenting and R&D expenditures at the firm, industry, region or country level depending on the analytical needs.
+Innovation/imitation/absorptive capacity is also usually measured through patenting and R&D expenditures at the firm, industry, region, or country level depending on the analytical needs.
 At the regional or national level, and at times at the firm level, number of skilled workers (scientists, engineers) is also used as a measure of such capacity.
-As mentioned above, innovation surveys are used to capture innovations in the 3 Ps (products, processes and practices), purchase (adoption) of innovations and to some extent contagion effects and innovation capacity.
+As aforementioned, innovation surveys are used to capture innovations in the 3Ps (products, processes, and practices), purchase (adoption) of innovations and to some extent contagion effects and innovation capacity.
 Large surveys are very few and are difficult to organize.
-Figure 2 below provides some recent estimates for India.
-It is interesting that purchase of new machines and improvements in product quality and standards are the most dominant among various kinds of reported innovations.
+Figure 2 provides some recent estimates for India.
+It is